shuyangsun/cpp_notes/README.md

   // Partial specialization is not allowed for functions, also because of
   // variadic template, overloading is also not possible in this case.
   // So it has to be done using if-statement inside the function, which
-  // will (possibly in a not so good compiler) result in run-time cost. if (ShouldUseEnd) std::cout << End;
+  // (possibly in a not so good compiler) results in run-time cost. if (ShouldUseEnd) std::cout << End;
 }